alxhslm/alxhslm.github.io/content/posts/devcontainers/index.md

 ## Configuring a dev container

 The first time you set things up, it can be quite tricky.
-If you’re working on a project with a small team and not many system dependencies, then the benefits of a dev container will be limited, so that it’s hard to justify the investment in time.
+If you’re working on a project with a small team and not many system dependencies, then the benefits of a dev container will be limited.
+This means that it’s harder to justify the upfront investment in time.

-However, in my experience, it’s a lot easier the second time since you can copy a lot of the dev container definition form another project, so it becomes much easier.
-You can also build a lot of other people’s work:
+However, there's no need to start from scratch.
+You can:

 - Make use of [pre-made dev container templates](https://containers.dev/templates) which you can then build on top of
 - Add [pre-made “features”](https://containers.dev/features) to your definition, which carry out common tasks for you such as installing the AWS CLI

+In my experience, it becomes a lot easier to set up a dev container the second time around, because you can often copy a lot of the dev container definition from a previous project.

 ## Using a dev container in the cloud

-A nice bonus of containerising your development environment is that you can develop on any host machine, including ones in the cloud.
+A nice bonus of containerising your development environment is that you can develop on _any_ host machine, including ones in the cloud.
 The most obvious example is [GitHub Codespaces](https://github.com/features/codespaces), where you can spin up a new environment from a branch right from the GitHub UI.
 There are other cloud development providers such as [Gitpod](https://www.gitpod.io/), [Coder](https://coder.com/) and [CodeSandbox](https://codesandbox.io/).
-I use this for personal projects quite a lot, since my machine is quite old and sometimes struggles, but you could even use this approach to develop on an iPad.
+I use Codespaces for personal projects quite a lot, since my machine is quite old and sometimes struggles, but you could even use this approach to develop on an iPad.

 A tool I have started to use recently is [DevPod](https://devpod.sh/).
 This is an open-source tool which you install locally on your machine, and can then be used to spin up cloud dev environments _almost_ as seamlessly as GitHub Codespaces.
 The key difference is that you can use **any** cloud provider such as AWS or GCP.
 This can work out to be much cheaper if your usage is high[^3], and allows you to further customise the host machine (eg adding GPUs).